Title 10: Conservation and Development

 (13) provisions regarding the delegation of authority to and removal of authority from a municipality to administer this chapter;

 (14) other requirements necessary to protect human health and the environment.

-(2) The secretary shall seek advice from a technical advisory committee in carrying out the mandate of this subdivision.
-The governor shall appoint the members of the committee and ensure that there is at least one representative of the following entities on the committee: professional engineers, site technicians, well drillers, hydrogeologists, town officials with jurisdiction over potable water supplies and wastewater systems, water quality specialists, technical staff of the agency of natural resources, and technical staff of the department of health.
-Administrative support for the advisory committee shall be provided by the secretary of the agency of natural resources.
+(2) The Secretary shall seek advice from a Technical Advisory Committee in carrying out the mandate of this subdivision.
+The Governor shall appoint the members of the Committee and ensure that there is at least one representative of the following entities on the Committee: professional engineers, site technicians, well drillers, hydrogeologists, town officials with jurisdiction over potable water supplies and wastewater systems, water quality specialists, technical staff of the Agency of Natural Resources, and technical staff of the Department of Health.
+Administrative support for the Advisory Committee shall be provided by the Secretary of Natural Resources.